smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 I used to use OneNote on Windows.
 It worked nicely--I could add content easily without much thought or work.
-I switched to Linux a couple years ago, and therefor stopped using OneNote on Windows.
+I switched to Linux a couple of years ago and therefore stopped using OneNote on Windows.
 I can still access my notebooks via the web interface, but I hate it.
 The web version is buggy, it's missing features that the desktop version has, and it's slow.

-As a replacement for OneNote, I use a set of markdown files, image files, and PDFs.
+As a replacement for OneNote, I use a set of Markdown files, image files, and PDFs.
-I keep these files in GitHub, in private repos.
+I keep these files in GitHub, in private repositories.
 I browse and edit them either in VS Code locally, via the GitHub web interface, or using the GitHub mobile app on my iPhone.

-OneNote stores things in a complex propriety format that makes migrating your files very difficult.
+OneNote stores things in a complex proprietary format that makes migrating your files very difficult.
 Having Just a Bunch of Files gives you ultimate flexibility.
 I keep the number of file formats I use to just the ones that the GitHub web interface can render.

-I used Obsidian for a while, and I prefer VS Code because it is such a good text editor.
+I used Obsidian for a while and I prefer VS Code because it is such a good text editor.
-If I wanted to, I could use any of my note repos as an Obsidian vault, and it would just work.
+If I wanted to, I could use any of my note repositories as an Obsidian vault, and it would just work.

 I am not trying to persuade you to switch from OneNote to Just a Bunch of Files.
 But if you do want to, these ideas might make the switch easier for you.
 Or if you are trying to decide if you should or could, maybe this will help.

-This document assumes you have some technical proficiency with VS Code and git or could learn them.
+This document assumes you have some technical proficiency with VS Code and Git or could learn them.

 ## TL;DR

 - Replace a OneNote notebook with a set of standard files.
 - Organize them in a directory structure.
-- Keep them under version control using git.
+- Keep them under version control using Git.
 - View and edit them with whatever programs works the best for the file at hand.

 The rest of this document describes how you might mimic some of the features of OneNote in other ways.

 ## Notebooks, Sections, and Pages

-I think of a single git repo as the equivalent of a OneNote notebook.
+I think of a single Git repository as the equivalent of a OneNote notebook.
 OneNote sections can be replicated with directories, nested arbitrarily deep.
 Markdown files and PDFs are the equivalent of OneNote pages.